pendo-io/pendo-mobile-sdk/ios/pnddocs/native-ios.md

 @end
 ```

-As soon as you have the  user to which you want to relate your guides and analytics call:
+As soon as you have the user you want to relate your guides and analytics to relate to, call:

 ```objc
 [[PendoManager sharedManager] startSession:@"visitor1" accountId:@"account1" visitorData:@{} accountData:@{}];
 ```

 ### 3. Project Setup
-To setup the Pendo pairing mode (tagging and test on device) select your project, navigate to the relevant target, select the info tab and create a URL Type using the Pendo url scheme (found in your subscription under the App Details tab)
+To set up the Pendo pairing mode (tagging and test on device) select your project, navigate to the relevant target, select the Info tab and create a URL Type using the Pendo url scheme (found in your subscription under the App Details tab).

 <img src="https://user-images.githubusercontent.com/56674958/144723345-15c54098-28db-414c-90da-ef4a5256ae6a.png" width="500" height="300">

 ## Pivots
-Please pay attention to the following api's ``` setup ``` and ```startSession``` the former *must* be called once per session and will create initial setup for the SDK, the later should be called whenever you have the visitor you would like to assign the analytics/guides to.
-In case you would like to have an anonymous visitor pass ```nil``` to the ```startSession``` and call it again as soon as you have the visitor.
+Pay attention to the following apis ``` setup ``` and ```startSession```; the former *must* be called once per session and it creates initial setup for the SDK, the latter should be called when you have the visitor you would like to assign the analytics/guides to.
+If you want an anonymous visitor, pass ```nil``` to the ```startSession``` and call it again as soon as you have the visitor.